warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

     }
 	```

 1. Now it's time to see some results.
-Launch the Android version of the app and click **Start Streaming**.
+Launch the app and click **Start Streaming**.
 Let it run for 3 or 4 minutes, and then click **View Activity**.

 	![Viewing Twitter activity in the app](Images/app-view-activity.png)